 Tampa is possibly the most repulsive, disturbing, and un-enjoyable book I have EVER read.
-It’s also literarily and socially important, but because of its subject matter I wouldn’t recommend reading this for pleasure.
+It’s also literarily and socially important, but because of its subject matter I wouldn’t recommend reading this.

 Tampa is a pathological little story told by Celeste, a self-described “pretty blonde” middle school English teacher who seduces her favorite students into sexually coercive and abusive relationships.
 She’s an absolute sociopath and pedophile, and the amount of graphic detail about pubescent boy bodies included from her perspective makes this a difficult and at times rather disgusting read.
 Her exploits have predictably disastrous results but as is often also the case in real life, the fallout is far worse for the abuser’s victims and associates than for the abuser herself.